huggingface/datasets/datasets/dbrd/README.md

 ### Dataset Summary

 The DBRD (pronounced *dee-bird*) dataset contains over 110k book reviews of which 22k have associated binary sentiment polarity labels.
-It is intended as a benchmark for sentiment classification in Dutch and created due to a lack of annotated datasets in Dutch that are suitable for this task.
+It is intended as a benchmark for sentiment classification in Dutch and was created due to a lack of annotated datasets in Dutch that are suitable for this task.

 ### Supported Tasks and Leaderboards